The dissection of an animal specimen may mark a significant turning point in a young person’s views on ethics and animal sentience.

 An animal’s dissection in the classroom is, for many, the first time one is expected to directly treat a non-human being as a tool for human use and disposal, rather than a sentient lifeform deserving of care, autonomy, and respect.

-An American student’s first exposure to animal dissection is often during an anatomy lesson in a middle school classroom.
+In the U.S., a student’s first exposure to animal dissection is often during an anatomy lesson in a middle school classroom.

 Now an adult, one former Massachusetts public school student looks back on her experience with dissection in the classroom:

 I was 12 and I didn’t want to dissect a frog.
 At the time, I didn’t know there were other options, so I just hung back while the others in my group handled the scalpel.
 I was unwilling to partake in the removal of organs from the cold, lifeless frog splayed and pinned on the table before us.
 As a result, I failed the day’s anatomy lesson.

 A 2010 Society & Animals survey indicates the above student was not alone in her objection to the dissection of an animal specimen.

 According to the survey, over one-third of biology students who participated in an animal dissection had mixed feelings about it due to personal, ethical, cultural, religious, and/or environmental concerns.

 7.6% of surveyed students indicated they told their teachers they objected to animal dissection but were convinced to participate anyway.

 Just 6.2% of surveyed students indicated objection to dissection and were given an alternative project—like using a 3-D model or computer program—to satisfy lesson requirements.

 2.1% refused to participate and were given failing grades.
 4.2% of students skipped class and avoided the dissection lesson altogether.